spaceCabbage/openTorah/README.md

-# HebrewTUIReader
+# Torah.cli

-HebrewTUIReader is an innovative Text User Interface (TUI) book reader designed to provide an enriched reading experience for Hebrew texts, including esteemed works such as the Hebrew Bible, Talmud, and more.
+Torah.cli is an innovative Text User Interface (TUI) book reader designed to provide an enriched reading experience for Hebrew texts, including esteemed works such as the Hebrew Bible, Talmud, and more.
 It transforms your terminal into a powerful and intuitive reading platform, extending a plethora of features to enhance your interaction with the revered texts.

 ## Features